Gabes Mountain - Snake Den Mountain Loop, Cosby Campground - Gabes Mountain Trailhead, Great Smoky Mountains National Park, North Carolina

 You'll reach the spur for Hen Wallow Falls at 1.8 miles (2,935'), a worthwhile excursion if time permits.
 Hen Wallow Falls, only 2' wide at the top, fan out 20' across along its 90' drop down Hen Wallow Creek.

 A short climb over Site #34 crests and begins another long, winding descent to the Maddron Bald Trail junction (6.5 miles : 2,460').
-Turn left to continue clockwise travel on the loop.
+Turn left to continue clockwise travel.

 The Maddron Bald Trail climbs steadily on wide packed gravel that gives way to a narrow, variously steep and rugged track past 7.2 miles (2,735').
 You'll reach a scenic bridge over Indian Camp Creek, whose open sunlit banks invite a short respite (8.15 miles : 3,040').